StevieG47/Q-Learning-for-Obstacle-Avoidance-Module/README.md

 ```

 ## Doxygen Documentaion
-- To generate documentation:
+- To generate documentation from Q-Learning-for-Obstacle-Avoidance-Module:
 ```
 cd docs
 doxygen configQ
 ```
 HTML and Latex output are created in the docs directory.
-To easily view documentation page, load *annotaed.html* in the *html* directory.
+To easily view documentation page, open *annotated.html* in the *html* directory.

 ## SIP Process
 - Design and Development done using the SIP process.
+Tasks were split up and ordered.
+Time to complete tasks and defects were logged.
 Product backlog, iteration backlog, and worklog can be viewed using the google spreadsheet link below:

 https://docs.google.com/spreadsheets/d/1hfvxqkjzauMg8wfQMJMttqfL_XiQ8ah67WwOyFDjMoY/edit?usp=sharing

+Iteration 1 --> Released functional Q-Learning program, successfully trains and uses table.
+Iteration 2 --> Released Demo, tests, and documentation, program finalized.